petertuton/watson-assistant-backup-restore/README.md

 ic fn package list | grep assistant-v1
 ```

-Create version parameter for the package - setting this after the binding removes the binding...
+Specify the `version` parameter required for the package
+- setting this after the binding removes the binding...
 - check for the latest version in the [API reference](https://cloud.ibm.com/apidocs/assistant#versioning)
 - at the time of writing, the latest verion was `2018-09-20`
 ```